 - France’s breeding ban to phase out marine mammal captivity

-- Thomas Cook’s decision to stop selling tickets to dolphin entertainment
+- Thomas Cook’s decision to stop selling tickets to certain captive dolphin tourist attractions.

 - A Dolphin Project-sponsored billboard awareness campaign against captivity and the new Dolphinaris facility in Phoenix, Arizona